-Finally, if you’re travelling as a large family or group of friends then the extra space you’ll find in an Airbnb or Verbo is often incredibly worthwhile.
+Finally, if you’re travelling as a large family or group of friends then the extra space you’ll find in an Airbnb or Vrbo is often incredibly worthwhile.

 Sadly, there are a limited number of Airbnb options in and around International Drive so you’ll likely be further away from Universal Studios when compared to staying on-site or in a nearby hotel.

-Depending on your circumstances having to either get a rental car or a rideshare to the Universal Studios parks may offset the cost and convenience of staying in an Airbnb or Verbo.
+Depending on your circumstances having to either get a rental car or a rideshare to the Universal Studios parks may offset the cost and convenience of staying in an Airbnb or Vrbo.

 When we’re looking to choose between this option and a hotel the three major factors we consider are;

 - How many days are we visiting for?

 - Do we want to see / do more than just Universal Studios?

 If we’re staying for more than a week our own kitchen becomes essential.
 Meanwhile, if we’re visiting more than just Universal Studios then the need to be within walking distance of the resort is less important.

 Things To See & Do In Universal Studios Orlando